testrepo4747/identification/other_models/readme.md

    - Run `test.py` to test the models.

 2. **Testing E-SPI**:
-   - Use the `ESPI.ipynb` notebook and follow the 'Load and test the model' section to test the E-SPI model using the saved model weights.
+   - Use the `ESPI.ipynb` notebook and follow the 'Load and test the model' section to test the E-SPI model using  saved model weights.